RahulKumar208/Playwright-Automation-UI-and-API-Tests-TypeScript-/README.md

 ## Project Overview

-This project is a QA automation assignment for Gerimedica, focusing on automating both UI and API tests using Playwright and TypeScript.
+This project is a QA automation, focusing on automating both UI and API tests using Playwright and TypeScript.
 The project includes test cases to validate various functionalities on the DemoQA website, including:

 - Creating a user account via API.
 - Adding and removing books from a user's account via API.